code-423n4/2024-05-gondi-mitigation/README.md

 ### Mitigation of High & Medium Severity Issues

-Wherever possible, mitigations should be provided in separate pull requests, one per issue.
-If that is not possible (e.g. because several audit findings stem from the same core problem), then please link the PR to all relevant issues in your findings repo.

 | URL | Mitigation of | Purpose |
 | ----------- | ------------- | ----------- |
 | https://github.com/pixeldaogg/florida-contracts/tree/fix/69 | H-01 | Only tranche lender can call `mergeTranches` so it assumes the responsibility. |